 The Welsh media was ecstatic.
 The Western Mail declared: ‘One can imagine every Cymro (Welshman) in New Zealand holding his head higher than ever.’
 The South Wales Daily News declared that ‘there has never been a Welsh side which, from forward to fullback, showed such uniform excellence as the 15 men whose names will live as having defeated the hitherto all-conquering New Zealanders.’

 The increasing dominance of the All Blacks in encounters between the two teams has seen the significance of the moment fade.
 Wales won three of its first four matches against the All Blacks, the last of these in 1953.
-The All Blacks have won all 24 subsequent matches between the two countries.
-The closest recent encounter was a 26–25 nail-biter in Cardiff’s Millennium Stadium in 2004.
+The All Blacks have won all 25 subsequent matches between the two countries.
+Their closest winning margin has been a single point, in Cardiff in 1978 and 2004.

 Image: 1905/06 All Black team (DNZB - Te Ara Biographies)